Omegapoint/defence-in-depth/rest-api/README.md

 Note that test in this repo aims to highlight that security is part of your domain and non-functional requirements.
 Thus we should identify requirements, test cases and add tests to prove that our defence layers works as expected.

 In this repo we have added tests in two projects, one for unit tests with all dependencies mocked and the other for complete system tests where no dependencies are mocked.
 Larger projects would most likely require more structure and test on different levels of integrations.
-The important part is what kind of tests we added to verify step 2-6 in our model for secure API:s, this is not at complete test suite for for a real world product API.
+The important part is what kind of tests we added to verify step 2-6 in our model for secure API:s, this is not at complete test suite for a real-world product API.

 Step 1 - This is validated by the webserver and infrastructure protection we use, this is not something we represent as tests in our application repo.
 We write tests for the code we own, even if the system tests we added implicitly will test some parts of step 1, we rely on the tests that the ASP.NET Core team does for Kestrel (validating correct http request format).